 There was a time when ‘information security’ honestly meant keeping the file cabinets locked, but today there is so much more to it.
 Thanks to computers, and the internet, anyone can have access to virtually anything in a matter of seconds.
 You have so many people wandering around in the wild with capable wireless devices, that you never know what you might be dealing with or who will have the knowledge to get into your system.
-It can be a bit problematic, as you already know, which is why information technology school has had to step up its game.
+It can be a bit problematic, as you already know, which is why information technology school has had to step up their game.

 What Happened to Information Security?

 There are several pieces of data that absolutely need to be protected in the IT world, for example, you have credit card information, names, addresses, phone numbers, and all manner of information that could potentially hurt you or your clients if it were released into the world.
 Let’s say that hypothetically, there happened to be a website out there that was dedicated to helping married individuals find intimate encounters.
-Let’s say that it was a subscription website that stored credit card information, names, addresses, everything that we mentioned previously.
+Let’s say that it was a subscription website that stored credit card information, names, addresses, and everything that we mentioned previously.
 It would be quite awful and unfortunately, if it were breached, and all of the information leaked into the public domain.
 The same goes for financial institutions; account numbers are bought and sold all the time on what you would know as the ‘dark web’.
 While it might not be your information being sold, you can imagine how clients and customers would feel if this occurred.

-A good real-world example would be the Sony hack that occurred a few years ago, where the system was not only breached, but credit card information was stolen.
+A good real-world example would be the Sony hack that occurred a few years ago, where the system was not only breached but credit card information was stolen.
 This led to a bolstering of security at Sony and some serious discussions into what information security should be all about.

-It’s not All About Prevention
+It’s Not All About Prevention

 Up until now, information security has been all about prevention.
 The guards were at the gate, but what happens if someone is already inside?
 The truth is that we’re still learning about 2017.
 Hackers are getting smarter, and techniques are getting more sophisticated, which means detection must be key.
 We need to know when hackers are inside the system, and we need to know how to stop them, which is going to be an important subject in information technology school, without a doubt.
 This is not the only thing that will be changing, cloud security is about to take the forefront.